MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

    :::image type="content" source="./media/stream-real-time-events-from-customapp-to-kusto/custom-app-source.png" alt-text="Screenshot showing the custom-app-source." lightbox="./media/stream-real-time-events-from-customapp-to-kusto/custom-app-source.png" :::

-3. Upon successful creation of the custom application source, you will notice a new source node displayed on the canvas.
-Simply select this node to reveal key information about the source in the **Information** tab located at the bottom pane.
+3. Upon successful creation of the custom application source, you notice a new source node displayed on the canvas.
+Select this node to reveal key information about the source in the **Information** tab located at the bottom pane.

    :::image type="content" source="./media/stream-real-time-events-from-customapp-to-kusto/custom-app-information.png" alt-text="Screenshot showing the custom app information." lightbox="./media/stream-real-time-events-from-customapp-to-kusto/custom-app-information.png" :::